Surakshaajith/simple-ocr-opencv/README.md

 How to use
 ==========

-1. Make grounding with `example_grounding.py`
+1. Make grounding.
+Example: `example_grounding.py`
-2. Do training and classification with `example.py`
+2. Do training and classification.
+Example: `example.py`
-3. Make grounding for a CAPTCHA with `example_captcha_grounding.py`
+3. Make grounding for a CAPTCHA: `example_captcha_grounding.py`

-You can use your own images, by placing them on the `data` directory.
+4. Try to get other image files grounded, trained, and classified.

 How it works
 ==================